lilmuckers/magento-lilmuckers_queue/README.md

  * Gearman Support
  * NoSQL Queue support (for example - mongodb, redis, etc)
  * Memcached queue support
+ * SQL Queue Support (for graceful decay if situations change - not because I think it's a good idea)

 ## Gotchas
 There's a few things I've tripped over when using this module in testing and in implementation: